AY2324S2-CS2113-W12-1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `PlaNUS.jar` from [here](https://github.com/AY2324S2-CS2113-W12-1/tp/releases).
+3. *For macOS users only.
+Please download the `data.zip` file.
+Unzip the file and put the data folder into the same folder that contains the PlaNUS.jar file.*
-3. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PlaNUS.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PlaNUS.jar` command to run the application.
-4. Type the command in the command box and press Enter to execute it.
+5. Type the command in the command box and press Enter to execute it.

 ## Features